BitonicNL/bl3p-api/docs/authenticated_api/http.md

 ___

 The response is a succes or an error.
 In case of result: succes, the requested data will be returned.
-In case of an error, an error code will be retuned.
+In case of an error, an error code will be returned.
 The possible error codes are listed in the appendix.

 ## 2.1 - Create an order